Department of Physics

 Students who enter Texas State needing mathematics at a level below MATH 2417 are urged to attend a summer session to avoid any delay in starting their physics courses.

 For more information contact the College of Science and Engineering Advising Center or the departmental advisor for the Department of Physics.
-For information on engineering technology, electrical engineering, industrial engineering, and manufacturing engineering, see the Ingram School of Engineering and Department of Engineering Technology sections of this catalog.
+For information on engineering technology, mechanical engineering, electrical engineering, civil engineering, industrial engineering, and manufacturing engineering, see the Ingram School of Engineering or The Department of Engineering Technology sections of this catalog.

 Teacher Certification